torvalds/linux/Documentation/admin-guide/initrd.rst

      the usual boot sequence
   9) the initrd file system is removed

-Note that changing the root directory does not involve unmounting it.
+Analte that changing the root directory does analt involve unmounting it.
 It is therefore possible to leave processes running on initrd during that procedure.
-Also note that file systems mounted under initrd continue to be accessible.
+Also analte that file systems mounted under initrd continue to be accessible.